 - 1. Consent is only consent if it is clear and explicit, i.e. if it is spoken out aloud. - 2.
-Sex without consent is rape. - 3.
+Sex without is rape. - 3.
 YOU have the responsibility to make sure you have sexual consent. - 4.
 Every person has the right to control what happens to her or his own body.
 This means that anyone has the right to change their mind about sex at any time.
 You have the RIGHT to say NO to sex in ANY situation. - 5.
 Reject unhealthy gender norms that promote moving ahead with sex even though a partner has not given clear consent.

-- flip chart paper - masking or painter's tape - thick markers (various colours) - pencils/pens - blank paper, one sheet per learner and a few extra sheets of paper - watch or cell phone for time-keeping - consent cards - Poster 9.8.1: Definition of sexual consent (Reading 1 in your learners' books) - Educator resource 9.8.1: Statutory rape in South Africa - Educator resource 9.8.2: Scripted role play: "Your friend wants to date you" (passive version) from Lesson 7.8: Assertive communication (Resource 3 in your learners' books) - Reading 9.8.1: Checklist for sexual consent MAYS (Reading 2 in your learners' books) - Resource 9.8.2: Sexual consent: Scenario 1 Baruti and Ben (Resource 1 in your learners' books) - Resource 9.8.3: Sexual consent: Scenario 2 Hendrick and Pat (Resource2 in your learners' books)
+- flip chart paper

+- masking or painter's tape

+- thick markers (various colours)

+- pencils/pens

+- blank paper, one sheet per learner and a few extra sheets of paper

+- watch or cell phone for time-keeping

+- consent cards

+- Poster 9.8.1: Definition of sexual consent

+- Educator resource 9.8.1: Statutory rape in South Africa

+- Educator resource 9.8.2: Scripted role play: "Your friend wants to date you" (passive version) from Lesson 7.7: Assertive communication

+- Reading 9.8.1: Checklist for sexual consent MAYS

+- Resource 9.8.2: Sexual consent: Scenario 1 Baruti and Ben

+- Resource 9.8.3: Sexual consent: Scenario 2 Hendrick and Pat

-- 1. Please refer to Pages 4-7 in this guide for a comprehensive glossary of terms that defines all the new concepts used in all the Grade 9 SLPs. - 2.
+- 1. Please refer to The front of this guide for a comprehensive glossary of terms that defines all the new concepts used in all the Grade 9 SLPs. - 2.
 Study the lesson in order to understand the content, methodology and time allocated for each lesson. - 3.
 Prepare and display Poster 9.8.1: Definition of sexual consent at the front of the room.
 The content for this poster is found at the end of this lesson plan. - 4.
 Familiarise yourself with Educator resource 9.8.1: Statutory rape in South Africa. - 5.
 Prepare consent cards by writing "yes" on one side and "no" on the other side of an index card (or similar material) in large print with a felt-tipped marker.
 Make enough cards for every learner in your class to have one "yes" card and one "no" card. - 6.
-Select a learner ahead of time to help you with the skit or demonstration presented in Educator resource 9.8.2: Scripted role play: "Your friend wants to date you" (passive version) from Lesson 7.8:Assertive communication.
+Select a learner ahead of time to help you with the skit or demonstration presented in Educator resource 9.8.2: Scripted role play: "Your friend wants to date you" (passive version) from Lesson 7.7:Assertive communication.
 Choose a learner who is mature enough to handle a scripted role play with a character who is romantically interested in the character that you, the educator, will portray.
 It also helps if the learner you select has some acting skill, although this is less important. - 7.
-Ask the learner to find Resource 3: Scripted role play: "Your friend wants to date you" (passive version) from Lesson 7.8: Assertive communication in their workbook and ask the learner to read it through a few times before the session in which s/he will play the role of "Best Friend's Friend".
+Ask the learner to find Resource 3: Scripted role play: "Your friend wants to date you" (passive version) from Lesson 7.7: Assertive communication in their workbook and ask the learner to read it through a few times before the session in which s/he will play the role of "Best Friend's Friend".
 If time allows, practise the role play a few times with the learner.
 If time does not allow for this advance preparation, a learner can be selected and quickly prepped at the very beginning of the session.

-A.1 Definition of consent
+Activity A1 Definition of consent